-This question is dominantly an economic issue.
-However before addressing economics, some technical misconceptions and issues should be discussed.
+This question is predominantly an economic issue.
+However, before addressing economics, some technical misconceptions and issues should be discussed.

-Technical Considerations

-As mentioned earlier, some authors reported that polymers exhibit substantial residual resistance factors (permeability reduction values).
+Technical Considerations.
+As mentioned previously, some authors reported that polymers exhibit substantial residual resistance factors (permeability reduction values).
 If these values were valid, they could significantly reduce the polymer concentration and volume needed for a flood.
-Unfortunately, these high residual resistance factors were often an experimental artifact that resulted (1) from not injecting sufficient water to displace the polymer during core floods and/or (2) from using short cores with no internal pressure taps.
-The reader should be suspicious of residual resistance factors above two unless the rock permeability is less than 200 md or the polymer molecular weight is extraordinarily high.
-A conservative approach to polymer flood design would assume that residual resistance factor is one (Seright 2010).
+Unfortunately, these high residual resistance factors were often an experimental artifact that resulted either from not injecting sufficient water to displace the polymer during corefloods and/or from the use of short cores with no internal pressure taps.
+The reader should be suspicious of residual resistance factors greater than two unless the rock permeability is less than 200 md or the polymer $M_w$ is extraordinarily high.
+A conservative approach to polymer-flood design would assume that the residual resistance factor is one (Seright 2010).

-Another invalid concept is that a small bank of viscous polymer solution can be pushed intact through a reservoir by a water post-flush.
-Some have advocated that as the viscous polymer solution propagates intact through a high-permeability layer, the water post-flush will be forced into adjacent low-permeability layers-where it will displace oil.
+Another invalid concept is that a small bank of viscous-polymer solution can be pushed intact through a reservoir by a water post-flush.
+Some have advocated that as the viscous-polymer solution propagates intact through a high-permeability layer, the water post-flush will be forced into adjacent low-permeability layers, where it will displace oil (Needham and Doe 1987; Chang et al. 2006).
 This concept is not correct.
-In cases where fluids can crossflow between layers, a water post-flush will preferentially finger through the polymer bank in the most-permeable layer (Cyr et al. 1988, Sorbie and Seright 1992, Seright et al. 2012).
+In cases where fluids can crossflow between layers, a water post-flush will preferentially finger through the polymer bank in the most-permeable layer (Cyr et al. 1988; Sorbie and Seright 1992; Seright et al. 2012).
 This fact can be appreciated by viewing the videos mentioned in the discussion between Figs. 1 and 2.
-These videos clearly show that water will break through the polymer bank in the high-permeability layer before water has a chance to much displace fluid from less-permeable layers.
-For cases where fluids cannot crossflow between layers, Seright (1991b) demonstrated (both theoretically and experimentally) that a water post-flush breaks through the polymer bank in all open layers at about the same time.
-Consequently, sweep efficiency cannot be expected to be maintained or improved during water injection following a polymer bank.
+These videos clearly show that water will break through the polymer bank in the high-permeability layer before water has a chance to displace much fluid from less-permeable layers.
+For cases where fluids cannot crossflow between layers, Seright (1991b) demonstrated (both theoretically and experimentally) that a water post-flush breaks through the polymer bank in all open layers at approximately the same time.
+Consequently, sweep efficiency cannot be expected to be maintained or improved during water injection after a polymer bank.

 Polymer retention plays a critical role in deciding the size of the polymer bank.
-The viscous polymer solution must penetrate deep into the reservoir to displace the oil.
-If polymer retention is less than 30 $\mu$ g/g and polymer concentration is moderate to high (>1000 ppm), polymer retention does not greatly delay movement of the polymer bank.
-However, if polymer retention is greater than 100 $\mu$ g and especially if polymer concentrations are low, multiple pore volumes of polymer solution may be needed to flood the reservoir (Manichand and Seright 2014).
+The viscous-polymer solution must penetrate deep into the reservoir to displace the oil.
+If polymer retention is less than $30 \,\mu\text{g/g}$ and polymer concentration is moderate to high (>1,000 ppm), polymer retention does not greatly delay movement of the polymer bank.
+However, if polymer retention is greater than $100 \,\mu\text{g/g}$ and especially if polymer concentrations are low, multiple PVs of polymer solution may be needed to flood the reservoir (Manichand and Seright 2014).

-Economic Considerations

-If the above technical considerations are incorporated properly, the decision when to stop polymer flooding is largely an economic issue.
-Most field case histories of polymer flooding report overall economic aspects of their project.
+Economic Considerations.
+If the previously discussed technical considerations are incorporated properly, the decision when to stop polymer flooding is largely an economic issue.
+Most field-case histories of polymer flooding report the overall economic aspects of their project.
 In this paper, our concern with economics is focused on whether it limits either the polymer concentration used or the volume of the polymer bank.
 When the cost of injecting the polymer solution exceeds the value of the produced oil, polymer injection is stopped.
 Of course, this time will depend greatly on oil price, polymer cost, and many individual factors associated with a given field.
-So, a "one-size-fits-all" formula cannot be expected for the optimum bank size.
+Therefore, a "one-size-fits-all" formula cannot be expected for the optimum bank size.